 A surname indicates a persons tribe or community.
-A surname is also known as the last name or the family name.
+A surname denotes the last name or the family name.
 In Europe, up to the year 1000, individuals had the same name, it was only after the 13th century that surnames were introduced.
 In medieval times, a surname indicated a person’s occupation, topographic origin, patronymic and nickname.
-Medieval English surnames were often derived from these factors.
+These factors were the basis for Medieval English surnames.

 Let us read about Medieval English Surnames- Origin and History.

 1) Surnames weren’t widely used in Europe